London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Why I Will Never Tell You "It's a Good Time to Buy."

-The fastest way a real estate agent can erode your trust is by telling you, "It's a great time to buy."
+The fastest way a real estate agent can lose your trust is by saying, "It's a great time to buy."

-If you are buying or selling an executive home in London, Ontario, your equity is not tied to a national trend line.
-It is tied to the hyper-local absorption rate, the Capital Expenditure (CapEx) realities of the neighbourhood, and the immediate scarcity of the micro-market you are entering or exiting.
+If you are buying or selling an executive home in London, Ontario, your outcome is tied to the absorption rate in your specific neighbourhood, the capital expenditure realities of the homes you're comparing, and the immediate supply and demand picture of the micro-market you're entering or exiting.
+None of that appears in a national average.

 Read